adam-sagar/CAPSTONE/README.md

 To try it out you will need Visual Studio Code, Node.js and MySQL.

------SETUP INSTRUCTIONS-----
+----- DEPLOYMENT -----

 APPLICATION SETUP:

         1   Clone the repo in VS Code

         2   Open up a terminal and type

                 cd CAPSTONE
                 cd front-end
                 npm install

                 This will install all the dependencies for the front-end

         3   Open up another terminal and type

                 cd CAPSTONE
                 cd back-end
                 npm install

                 This will install all the dependencies for the back-end

 DATABASE SETUP:

         1   Create a .env file in CAPSTONE/back-end and add the following:

                 DB_NAME=capstonedb
                 DB_USER= *your MySQL user goes here*
                 DB_PASSWORD= *your MySQL password goes here*
                 DB_HOST=localhost
                 DB_PORT=3307

                 PORT=8001

         2   Open MySQL Workbench and create a new schema called capstonedb.
 You can change the name but make sure to update your .env file.

 RUNNING THE APP:

         1   Go back to your terminals in VS Code

         2   Type npm start in CAPSTONE/back-end

         3   Type npm run dev in CAPSTONE/front-end

         4   Hold ctrl and click   ➜  Local:   http://localhost:5173/ to launch the app

 That's it!